World Assembly of Muslim Youth

-The World Assembly of Muslim Youth is an international Islamic educational organization whose stated purpose is “preserve the identity of Muslim youth and help overcome the problems they face in modern society”.
-Reportedly the world's largest Muslim organization, WAMY organizes conferences, symposia, educational workshops and research circles to address youth and students issues, in addition to football tournaments and European Muslim Scouts camps for Muslim youth in Europe.
-Along with the Muslim World League, it is part of a "worldwide network of largely Saudi-funded groups...promoting Islamic teachings and encouraging Muslims to be more religiously observant, as well as providing interested non-Muslims and recent converts with information about Islam".
+The World Assembly of Muslim Youth (WAMY) is an international Islamic educational organization whose stated purpose is to "preserve the identity of Muslim youth and help overcome the problems they face in modern society".
+Reportedly the world's largest Muslim organization, WAMY organizes conferences, symposia, educational workshops and research circles to address youth and student issues, in addition to football tournaments and European Muslim Scouts camps for Muslim youth in Europe.
+Along with the Muslim World League, it is part of a "worldwide network of largely Saudi-funded groups... promoting Islamic teachings and encouraging Muslims to be more religiously observant, as well as providing interested non-Muslims and recent converts with information about Islam".
 It maintains satellite chapters in 31 other countries and is affiliated with some 196 other Muslim youth groups on five continents.

 History

 WAMY was founded in Riyadh, Saudi Arabia in 1972 and has offices in countries with significant Muslim populations throughout the world.
-WAMY was co-founded by Muslim member Kamal Helwabi and Abdullah.
-Abdullah served as president through 2002, and was later treasurer.
-Abdullah also incorporated WAMY's U.S branch at Falls Church, Virginia in 1992.
+WAMY was co-founded by Muslim Brotherhood member Kamal Helwabi and Abdullah bin Laden, nephew of al-Qaeda founder Osama bin Laden.
+Abdullah bin Laden served as president through 2002, and was later treasurer.
+Abdullah also incorporated WAMY's U.S. branch in Falls Church, Virginia in 1992.
 Kamal Helwabi went on to serve as WAMY's executive director until 1982.

-According to the Pew Research Center, between the 1970s and 1990s, the activities of the Muslim, the Muslim World League and the World Assembly of Muslim Youth in Europe became "so intertwined that it was often difficult to tell them apart".
-It further notes that the influence of WAMY and MWL has waned somewhat as social media and blogs have "made it easier for other groups to reach wide audiences".
+According to the Pew Research Center, between the 1970s and 1990s, the activities of the Muslim Brotherhood, the Muslim World League and the World Assembly of Muslim Youth in Europe became "so intertwined that it was often difficult to tell them apart".
+It further notes that the influence of WAMY and the Muslim World League has waned somewhat as social media and blogs have "made it easier for other groups to reach wide audiences".
+Books favored by the organization during the 1980s–90s included works by Islamist authors Sayyid Qutb, Abul A'la Maududi, and Muhammad Qutb.